 Lining Your Flue

 Building regulations state that all homes built with chimneys after 1964 should have a concrete or clay inner liner inside the chimney.
 As long as such a lining exists then you should not need to install a new liner when installing a wood burning stove or multi-fuel burning stove.
 Most homes built before 1964 were not built with lined chimneys.
 Whilst it is not a legal requirement to have a flue lining fitted when installing a wood burning stove or multi-fuel burning stove, it is definitely recommended.
-Find out more about why you should line your chimney and what it entails below or get in touch on 01273 726 989 or 07742 829 848.
+Find out more about why you should line your chimney and what it entails below.

 Flue Design & Efficiency

 The ‘flue’ is the cavity inside the chimney that runs from just above the fireplace right through the chimney up to it’s own dedicated chimney pot.
 Flues are usually square, sometimes rectangular and unlined, sizes ranges from 9 x 9 inches wide to 12 x 12 inches wide.
 These are not random sizes, flues are designed to provide an appropriate escape route for the emissions from the fireplace they service.
 The flue walls can be bare brick or they can be rendered with a thin layer of lime mortar.

 Most wood burning stoves or multi-fuel burning stoves are designed to work with a 5 inch or 6 inch diameter flue.
 DEFRA exempt stoves, for use in smoke control zones, usually require a 5 inch liner.
 There are some stoves that require a 7 inch diameter flue (usually the much bigger stoves).
 The manufacturer will specify the flue size required for a stove and they will also specify the expected heat output and efficiency of the stove.
 These expectations are based on the stove being fitted to an appropriately sized flue.